 Make sure you feed them and say thanks.

-6. In the 6 months preceeding the shearing ensure that your animals have ample minerals.
+6. In the 6 months preceding the shearing day ensure that your animals have ample minerals.

 A successful shearing begins on the day following your last shearing.
 Fleece grows continuously, up to an inch a month.
 Sheep and goats need both lose minerals and salt blocks.
 We supplement with additional selenium as well.

-7. Make sure the animals have adequate feed and protein in the 6 months preceeding shearing.
+7. Make sure the animals have adequate feed and protein in the 6 months preceding the shearing day.

-9. Use a sorting table to sort and clean the fleece.
+9. Use a sorting table to sort and clean the fleece on shearing day.

-In mohair we sort for baby fleece which is the first clip of the kid, young adult which is longer and more bouncy than kid fleece but extremely soft and stronger adult fleece.
-The young adult clip is my favorite clip and the one I most love to use in spinning or felting.
-Adult is the stronger mohair that is suitable for upholstery and rugs.
+In mohair, we sort for baby fleece which is the first clip of the kid, young adult which is longer and more bouncy than kid fleece but extremely soft and stronger adult fleece.
+The young adult clip is my favourite clip and the one I most love to use in spinning or felting.
+The adult is the stronger mohair that is suitable for upholstery and rugs.
 We also sort into coloured fleece and white.